labsai/EDDI/README.md

-E.D.D.I (Enhanced Dialog Driven Interface) is a middleware to connect and manage LLM API bots with advanced prompt and conversation management for APIs such as OpenAI ChatGPT, Facebook Hugging Face, Anthropic Claude, Google Gemini and Ollama
+E.D.D.I (Enhanced Dialog Driven Interface) is a middleware to connect and manage LLM API bots with advanced prompt and conversation management for APIs such as OpenAI ChatGPT, Facebook Hugging Face, Anthropic Claude, Google Gemini, Ollama and Jlama

 Developed in Java using Quarkus, it is lean, RESTful, scalable, and cloud-native.
 It comes as Docker container and can be orchestrated with Kubernetes or Openshift.
 The Docker image has been certified by IBM/Red Hat.

-Latest stable version: 5.3.3
+Latest stable version: 5.4.0

 License: Apache License 2.0